nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * is reasonably comfortable using CLI apps

 **Value proposition**:
-* **Convenience**:
-    * lessons and assignments all found in one area
+* More convenient than typical apps as lessons and assignments are managed in just one app so there is no need to switch between different ones.
-    * no need to keep switching tabs to keep track/schedule of what needs to be done
-* **Typing-based**:
-    * no mouse required (our target user likes VIM anyways)
-    * faster than a typical mouse/GUI driven app
+* Faster than typical mouse/GUI driven apps as most features are accomplished by typing simple commands.
-* **Time management**:
-    * tight deadlines, high workload, many assignments due
-    * better able to schedule their lessons and assignments
+* Easier to manage schedule than typical scheduling apps as assignments are automatically scheduled.

 ### User stories